infoslack/awesome-web-hacking/README.md

    * https://github.com/lalithr95/fuzzapi Fuzzapi is a tool used for REST API pentesting
    * https://github.com/owtf/owtf Offensive Web Testing Framework (OWTF)
    * https://github.com/nccgroup/wssip Application for capturing, modifying and sending custom WebSocket data from client to server and vice versa.
+   * http://www.mysql-password.com This MYSQL password() generator can be used to convert a password string into an encrypted mysql password().

 ## Docker images for Penetration Testing

    * `docker pull kalilinux/kali-linux-docker` [official Kali Linux](https://hub.docker.com/r/kalilinux/kali-linux-docker/)